lmiller1990/design-pattenrns-for-vuejs/GROUPING-FEATURES-WITH-COMPOSABLES.md

 ]
 ```

-While we won't do it here, I'd like to have a "history" feature, so we can replay the game and see how things progressed.
-We will keep this in mind as we develop.
+We will also support undo and redo, so you can go back and see see how the game progressed.
 Implementing this will be an exercise, and the solution is included in the final source code.

-Finally, we want to consider two potential use cases for the composable.
-One is to allow many different components to update or access the same game of tic tac toe.
-Another is to support having many simultaneous games of tic tac toe running at once.

 ## Defining the Initial Board